 When buying an SD card, you’ll need to buy the right speed class, size, and capacity for your needs.
 Be sure to check what your device supports and consider what speed and capacity you’ll actually need.

 Buying the right SD card

 It might sound obvious, but the safest way to make sure you buy the correct card is to first consult your product’s user guide or specifications, at least to be sure if your device takes full-size SD or microSD cards.
 Checking before you buy an SD card is particularly important if your device has specific requirements, such as many 4K camcorders.
 These will usually explicitly state what type of memory card is required in order to record at the top resolution or bit rate.

 If you’re not recording in 4K, the speed might not be so important.
 A faster-rated card will still be useful if you’re using the card to expand the storage in a smartphone or laptop, as a faster read and write speed will make it more responsive.
 Faster cards in a still image camera will also mean being able to take more or faster photos in burst mode, as these can be written to the card far quicker.
 Class 10 cards are usually not much more expensive so it’s worth paying the extra if you can afford it.

-Check out our full range of SD Cards here.
+Be sure to check out our full range of memory cards here.